 Since we started using the CMAC videolaryngoscope we have been collecting useful airway videos for education.
-You can find these videos on this page.
+You can find these videos on our Vimeo channel.

 All CMAC videos are shared under a Creative Commons Licence: Attribution 2.0 Generic.
 Please familiarise yourself with the terms of the licence before reusing our videos.